 - ensure that all employees are aware of possible safety and health policies or guidelines;

-- if the workplace contains hasardous materials, employees must receive training on the handling of such materials;
+- if the workplace contains hazardous materials, employees must receive training on the handling of such materials; and

-Finally, but only for employers employing at least 10 employees, Belgian law requires the entire private sector to provide, on average, 5 days of training per full time equivalent, per year, to be specified at industry level or company level.
-In case no such specifications are defined, the employee is entitled to 2 training days, on average, per year.
+Finally, but only for employers with at least 10 employees, Belgian law requires the entire private sector to provide 5 days of training per full time equivalent, per year, to be specified at industry level or company level.
+Joint Committees can bring this number down to 2 training days per year.
+Employees have an individual right to receive these training days.
+Employers will also have to draft a training plan, in consultation with the works council (or trade union delegation).

 Several types of employment agreements exist, and can broadly be subdivided on the basis of:

-Belgian law broadly distinguishes 5 types of employment agreements, i.e. for white-collar employees, blue-collar employees, sales representatives, domestic servants and students.
+Belgian law broadly distinguishes 6 types of employment agreements, i.e. for white-collar employees, blue-collar employees, sales representatives, temporary agency workers, domestic servants and students.

-2. the period for which the contract is entered into;
+- Second, the period for which the contract is entered into; and

 An open-ended employment agreement is the most common employment agreement used in Belgium.
 If not explicitly stipulated otherwise, every employment agreement is presumed to be for an indefinite term.